GeneSJC/walkMVC/README.md

-walkMVC ... yes, yet another PHP framework
+walkMVC ... yes, yet another PHP framework ... sorta
 =======

 This is a PHP MVC stack that is based on two core principles: